vckyou/Reforestation/README.md

-## This morning I was wondering where the sun was, but then it dawned on me.
+## What did the hat say to the scarf?
+## You can hang around.
+I'll just go on ahead.